krisec/watchedlst-react/README.md

 # watchedlst-react
 Watchedlst is a website for recommending movies and tv-series to your friends in a listed format.

-The master branch can be viewed at https://watchedlst.azurewebsites.net
+The master branch can be viewed at https://watchedlst.azurewebsites.net (Note: It might take some time to load the site due to Azure cold-start)

 Ever recommended a movie to your friends, only to have them forget about it mere minutes after?